MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

 ---
-title: Use Logic Apps to run Kusto queries automatically in Azure Data Explorer
+title: Microsoft Logic Apps and Azure Data Explorer
 description: Learn how to use Logic Apps to run Kusto queries and commands automatically and schedule them. ms.reviewer: docohe ms.topic: how-to